-- 1. Ask students where we can get food so that we don't have as much an impact on the environment?
-(Buy food that is produced closer to home.
-Local food means it was grown close to you.
-The ingredient we used today was grown in ).
-Have students point out Maryland on the map and discuss the shorter travel distance, less pollution, and fresher food that was harvested recently.
+- on the map and discuss the shorter travel distance, less pollution, and fresher food that was harvested recently.
 "What other produce is grown in Maryland?"
 Use the seasonal produce charts as guides.
-Discuss why things like bananas, oranges and lemons are not very sustainable. - 2.
-Point out that buying locally does not always mean it's sustainable; make sure the food was not only local, but also produced without using chemicals like fertilizers, pesticides, or preservatives. - 3.
+Discuss why things like bananas, oranges and lemons from outside of the US have a high energy cost, however buying them from the closest place possible (for example Florida or Georgia instead of South America) can help keep your carbon footprint small. - 3.
+Point out that buying locally does not always mean it's sustainable; make sure the food was not only local, but also produced without using chemicals like fertilizers, pesticides, or preservatives. - 4.
 Ask students if they have read/seen "The Lorax".
 Read a few sections of the tabbed pages and discuss what is happening and whether or not it's sustainable (it is not very sustainable; all the Truffula trees were cut down and destroyed even though only the tops of the trees were needed.
 "How could they be more sustainable?"
-(Only harvest the tops of the trees instead of cutting the whole tree down; plant more trees when others are cut down). - 4.
-Discuss the effects on the environment and habitats when we are not sustainable (farming can harm the land- chemicals can contaminate soil; large clearings can be susceptible to erosion with no trees to hold soil in place; polluted runoff flows into water sources; without reducing/reusing/recycling more trash is generated and contaminates habitats). - 5.
-Prompt students to brainstorm some other ways we can be sustainable; guide them to think about small steps we can take to make a big difference (compost food to produce rich soil, reduce food waste, plant a garden, cut down less trees, avoid chemicals, plant buffer zones (see vocab supplement), reduce transportation distances, buy organic when possible, reduce, reuse, recycle). - We know that it is not always possible to buy locally, due to factors including financial restrictions, convenience, seasonal availability, etc. It's ok that we can't always go to a farm stand to buy local food, but when possible buying or growing sustainable produce is much better for us and our environment.
+(Only harvest the tops of the trees instead of cutting the whole tree down; plant more trees when others are cut down). - 5.
+Discuss the effects on the environment and habitats when we are not sustainable (farming can harm the land- chemicals can contaminate soil; large clearings can be susceptible to erosion with no trees to hold soil in place; polluted runoff flows into water sources; without reducing/reusing/recycling more trash is generated and contaminates habitats). - We know that it is not always possible to buy locally, due to factors including financial restrictions, convenience, seasonal availability, etc. It's ok that we can't always go to a farm stand to buy local food, but when possible buying or growing sustainable produce is much better for us and our environment.
 This is not the only way to be sustainable; every little step we take makes a big difference!